 What is Microsoft Teams?

 Microsoft Teams is a component of Office 365.
-It acts as a hub to bring together all the stuff that a team needs – a place to chat, a place to store the team’s documents, a planner for a project and much, much more.
+It acts as a hub to bring together all the stuff that a team needs – a place to chat, a place to store the team’s documents, a planner for a project and much more.

-Power your teams with Microsoft Teams
+Power your staff with Microsoft Teams

 When you think of teams, you might think of your organisation chart, with a finance team, a sales team and so on.
-But you also have other sorts of team – here are a few examples:
+But you also have other sorts of ‘team’ – here are a few examples:

 - A team working on your next marketing event that involves technical staff as well as marketing people.

 - A team developing a new product or service.
-It requires input from marketing, sales, finance and technical people.
+It requires input from marketing, sales, finance, and technical people.

 - A project team or a client team working together on a specific task.